Recovery From Heart Surgery: Common Concerns

 Within 3 to 5 days, most patients are eager to leave the hospital despite some apprehension about giving up the security of an expert medical team.
 It is important to be patient with the pace of recovery, even after discharge from the hospital.

 Remember, fatigue is normal after a major operation like heart surgery.
-You shouldn't be surprised to find that one day you feel strong, while the next day you feel tired and weak.
+Don't be surprised to find that you feel strong one day and tired and weak the next.
 Don't get discouraged; your recuperation period will allow the body to heal, replenish its blood content, and increase its strength and endurance.

-CUMC has both in-patient and out-patient cardiac rehabilitation programs.
-In addition, we can refer patients to a variety of home health care agencies if necessary for post-discharge home care and cardiac rehabilitation.
+CUIMC has both inpatient and outpatient cardiac rehabilitation programs.
+In addition, we can refer patients to home health care agencies if necessary for post-discharge home care and cardiac rehabilitation.
 Please speak with your physician and social worker about these options.

 Showering and Incision Care